Anatomically-Controllable Medical Image Generation with Segmentation-Guided Diffusion Models: Additional Training and Architectural Details

 \section{Additional Training and Architectural Details}

-\subsection{Our model (segmentation-guided diffusion)}
+\subsubsection{Our model (segmentation-guided diffusion).}

 The denoising model (UNet)'s encoder is constructed from six standard ResNet down-sampling blocks, with the fifth block also having spatial self-attention, with $(128, 128, 256, 256, 512, 512)$ output channels, respectively.
 The decoder is simply the up-sampling reverse of the encoder.
-We use $T=1000$ timesteps for the denoising and noising processes, with a standard forward process variance schedule that linearly increases from $\beta_1=10^{-4}$ to $\beta_T=0.02$ \cite{ho2020denoising}.
+We use a standard forward process variance schedule that linearly increases from $\beta_1=10^{-4}$ to $\beta_T=0.02$ \cite{ho2020denoising}.
 For training, we use the AdamW optimizer \cite{adamw} and a cosine learning rate scheduler \cite{loshchilov2016sgdr} with an initial learning rate of $10^{-4}$, with $500$ linear warm-up steps.
-We train for 400 epochs with a batch size of 64, and we perform all training and evaluation on four 48 GB NVIDIA A6000 GPUs.
-We use the Diffusers library as a backbone \cite{von_Platen_Diffusers_State-of-the-art_diffusion}.
+We train for 400 epochs with a batch size of 64 (about 26 hours), and we perform all training and evaluation on four 48 GB NVIDIA A6000 GPUs.
+We use the Diffusers library as a backbone (\url{https://github.com/huggingface/diffusers}).